rkoeninger/ShenScript/docs/interop.rst

 Recognisor Functions
 --------------------

-.. function:: (js.array?
-X)
+.. function:: js.array? : A --> boolean

    Determines if value is a JavaScript array.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.async?
-X)
+.. function:: js.async? : A --> boolean

    Determines if value is an asynchronous function.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.boolean?
-X)
+.. function:: js.boolean? : A --> boolean

    Determines if value is a JavaScript boolean.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.defined?
-X)
+.. function:: js.defined? : A --> boolean

    Determines if value is *not* :js:`undefined`.

    :param any X: Value to inspect.
+   :returns:     A Shen boolean.

+.. function:: js.false? : A --> boolean

+   Determines if value is the JavaScript :js:`false` value.

+   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.falsy?
-X)
+.. function:: js.falsy? : A --> boolean

    Determines if value is coercible to :js:`false` by JavaScript standards.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.finite?
-X)
+.. function:: js.finite? : A --> boolean

    Determines if value is a finite number.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.function?
-X)
+.. function:: js.function? : A --> boolean

    Determines if value is a function.
 This test will also work for Shen functions.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.generator?
-X)
+.. function:: js.generator? : A --> boolean

    Determines if value is a generator function.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.infinite?
-X)
+.. function:: js.infinite? : A --> boolean

    Determines if value is positive or negative infinity.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.+infinity?
-X)
+.. function:: js.+infinity? : A --> boolean

    Determines if value is positive infinity.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.-infinity?
-X)
+.. function:: js.-infinity? : A --> boolean

    Determines if value is negative infinity.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.integer?
-X)
+.. function:: js.integer? : A --> boolean

    Determines if value is an integer.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.+integer?
-X)
+.. function:: js.+integer? : A --> boolean

    Determines if value is a positive integer.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.-integer?
-X)
+.. function:: js.-integer? : A --> boolean

    Determines if value is a negative integer.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.nan?
-X)
+.. function:: js.nan? : A --> boolean

    Determines if value is :js:`NaN` (not-a-number) which will normally not be equal to itself according to the :js:`===` operator.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.null?
-X)
+.. function:: js.null? : A --> boolean

    Determines if value is :js:`null`.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.object?
-X)
+.. function:: js.object? : A --> boolean

    Determines if value is an object with the direct protoype :js:`Object` which means it is probably the product of object literal syntax.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.symbol?
-X)
+.. function:: js.symbol? : A --> boolean

    Determines if a value is a JavaScript symbol.
 Shen symbols are represented with JS symbols, so this test will pass for idle symbols as well.

    :param any X: Value to inspect.
+   :returns:     A Shen boolean.

+.. function:: js.true? : A --> boolean

+   Determines if value is the JavaScript :js:`true` value.

+   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.truthy?
-X)
+.. function:: js.truthy? : A --> boolean

    Determines if value is coercible to :js:`true` by JavaScript standards.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

-.. function:: (js.undefined?
-X)
+.. function:: js.undefined? : A --> boolean

    Determines if value is :js:`undefined`.

    :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.
+   :returns:     A Shen boolean.

 Parallel Functions
 ------------------